 ALI (Applied Learning Institute)

 How does a high school student qualify for ALI?
 The purpose of ALI is to allow high school juniors and seniors the opportunity to explore college level career and technical courses.
-Current courses offered, but not limited to, are: Medical Careers, Certified Nursing Assistant, Industrial Technology, & Carpentry.
+Current courses offered are: Construction Trades, Healthcare, Industrial Technology, Pre-Engineering, and Technical Math.

 Admission Requirements for ALI: High school juniors and seniors who are interested in learning about technical coursework at the college level.
 No minimum GPA or assessment testing is needed for this program.

 - College Application

 - Postsecondary Enrollment Options Program Notice of Student Registration - This form must be completed each semester for classes held on the Eveleth campus or in the high school taught by a college instructor.
 Parent/guardian must sign section one if student is under the age of 18.
 High school counselor or principal must complete section two.

 - Registration Form

 Your admissions file is not complete until the items listed above have been sent to the Enrollment Services Office.
 If you have any questions, call the Enrollment Services at: 800-657-3862 or 218-744-7506.

 - A student will receive both college and high school credit for the successful completion of the course

 - Challenging courses that expose students to technical education